KTH/devops-course/contributions/demo/axp-fseifert/README.md

 The action will:

 -   run when commits are pushed to main branch
+-   update the version of the artifact to be published
 -   authenticate with Maven Central
 -   use encrypted Github Secrets to securely handle authentication